zfreedman/advanced_react_redux/README.md

-# advanced_react_redux
+# AdvancedReduxCode

-Full implementation based on Stephen Greider's advanced React/Redux course.
+Code repository for an awesome course on React and Redux.
+See [here](https://www.udemy.com/react-redux-tutorial)